mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/Building the Ultimate  Ubuntu Desktop on a Pre-Made Gaming PC.md

 Sections of this document:

 - Hardware Setup
-- OS SETUP
+- OS Setup
-- UBUNTU DESKTOP BASICS
+- Ubuntu Desktop Basics
 - Install PowerShell and Visual Studio Code
-- GENERAL OS SECTION
+- General OS Section
-- VIRTUALIZATION SECTION
+- Virtualization Section
-- PERFORMANCE METRICS COLLECTION AND DATA VISUALIZATION
+- Performance Metrics Collection and Data Visualization
-- APPENDIX
+- Appendix (Install InfluxDB 2.x instead of 1.x)

 #### Hardware
 Ideally, use a physical desktop for the most immersive experience.
 This way you can easily add a dedicated SSD for the Ubuntu installation (though you could install onto existing disks that have Windows, etc.).